ctgraham/pkp-docs/translating-guide/en/1-translating.md

 Introduction
 ============

-OJS and OCS are multilingual systems, allowing journals and conferences to publish in a variety of languages.
-The Public Knowledge Project aims to support English, French, Spanish and Portuguese translations for both OJS and OCS.
-In addition, translations of both software packages have been completed by the community, and we welcome contributions at any time.
+OJS, OCS, and OMP are multilingual systems, allowing journals and conferences to publish in a variety of languages.
+The Public Knowledge Project aims to support English, French, Spanish and Portuguese translations each application.
+In addition, translations of each software package has been completed by the community, and we welcome contributions at any time.

-All text you see in a typical fresh OxS interface has been abstracted from the system code, and has in fact been retrieved from one of a number of XML locale files.
+All text you see in a typical fresh install has been abstracted from the system code, and has in fact been retrieved from one of a number of XML locale files.
 These files can be found in folders using appropriate ISO locale codes (the [Language Code Listing](http://www.loc.gov/standards/iso639-2/php/code_list.php) followed by the [Country Code Listing](http://www.iso.org/iso/country_codes/iso_3166_code_lists/english_country_names_and_code_elements.htm)), for example `en_US` for American English, or `pt_BR` for Brazilian Portuguese.
 This document will use `en_US` for its examples.

 These locale directories will typically have XML files containing lists of message keys written in them: these message keys and their corresponding values correspond to template lines in the system code itself.
 The following set of message keys are taken from `locale/en_US/locale.xml`: